mindlab-snu/mindlab-snu.github.io/projects/project.md

 ### Current research topics
 <hr>
-- Develop **Adaptive** and **Trustworthy** ML algorithms -- adf
+- Develop **Adaptive** and **Trustworthy** ML algorithms
-- Apply the algorithms to high-impact data science applications
+- Apply the algorithms to high-impact **Data Science** applications
 - Many areas that deal with **mathematics** and **computation**